SCENE 01 / GAFFER LIGHTING TEAM

 Professional gaffers and lighting crews with expertise in LED, HMI, and tungsten systems.
 From intimate interviews to large-scale nighttime shoots across Japan.

-The gaffer and lighting team translate the Director of Photography's vision into practical lighting setups on set.
-In Japan, gaffers work at Toho Studios, Nikkatsu Studios, and Shochiku's Kyoto facilities, designing and executing lighting plans with the precision and craftsmanship that define Japanese filmmaking.
+The gaffer and lighting team turn the Director of Photography's vision into working lighting setups on set.
+In Japan, gaffers work at Toho Studios, Nikkatsu Studios, and Shochiku's Kyoto facilities.
+There they plan and run lighting with the care and craft that define Japanese filmmaking.

-We assemble experienced gaffer and lighting teams matched to your production's scale, style, and technical requirements.
-With equipment sourced through rental houses like NAC Image Technology and Yodoyabashi Camera, our team coordinates crew availability, equipment sourcing, and department logistics so your lighting team arrives fully prepared.
+We build skilled gaffer and lighting teams matched to your production's scale, style, and tech needs.
+Gear comes through rental houses like NAC Image Technology and Yodoyabashi Camera.
+Our team handles crew availability, gear sourcing, and department logistics so your lighting team arrives fully prepared.

 Capabilities